 In some themes you will get double spacing between paragraphs ie. a single click of ENTER will give you a double spaced line.

 If you are working in the Visual editor, to get single spacing between paragraphs hold the SHIFT key down and simultaneously click ENTER at the end of the paragraph.

 If you are working in the Text HTML editor, a single click of ENTER will give you a single-spaced line, and two clicks of ENTER will result in double spaced lines.

 At the end of any line where you do not want a blank line in between that line and the next, hold the SHIFT key down and simultaneously click ENTER.
 That will insert an HTML br tag.

 When you get to the end of a stanza and want a blank line between, just click ENTER once.

-If you are not getting double spacing between stanzas, then it could be that the the editor needs to be reset for “Paragraph” spacing.
-If that happens highlight all text in the editor, and from the “Format” pulldown on the left end of the lower row of icons in the Visual editor, select “Paragraph” and normal paragraph formatting will be applied.
+Having trouble?
+There may be times when the editor needs to be reset for “Paragraph” spacing.
+If that happens highlight all text in the editor, and from the “Style” pulldown on the left end of the lower row of icons in the Visual editor, select “Paragraph” and normal paragraph formatting will be applied.

 Space between lines

 No paragraph spacing in post-page editor